kkinnear/zprint/README.md

 ### *Recent Additions!*

+  * If you were using zprint as a library, and you kept the configuration you wanted to use with zprint in a file of your own, there was no safe way to give that configuration to zprint if it contained function definitions -- which it might need to for `:option-fn` values.
+Now you can pass a string value of an options map to `set-options!`, and it will read and 'compile' that options map (including any functions) using the Small Clojure Interpreter (sci) built into zprint, the same way that zprint handles reading external configuration files.
  * Made considerable improvements in multi-format-pass "stability".
 Thus, if you format the same file multiple times, it is considerably less likely to change the second time.
 The biggest issues were when using `:repect-nl`,